 NARROWED ARTERIES: Arteries transport blood and oxygen around the body.
 When a stricture within the arteries occurs, it prohibits the flow of blood and oxygen to the brain, which can lead to a stroke.

 BLEEDING: If an artery in the brain, or surrounding the brain bursts, it can cause severe internal bleeding, which in turn can lead to a stroke.

 CLOTTING: A common cause of stroke is clotting.
 Arteries closer to the brain, are smaller than the all other arteries.
 This can lead to the blood clot becoming cemented within the cranial cavity, blocking complete blood flow to the brain, which can cause a stroke.

-TUMOR OR SWELLING: A tumour or swelling within the brain is caused by infection; excessive swelling or growth of a tumour can put pressure on the arteries, causing blood supply to be cut off from the brain.
+TUMOR OR SWELLING: A tumor or swelling within the brain is caused by infection; excessive swelling or growth of a tumor can put pressure on the arteries, causing blood supply to be cut off from the brain.